ragnaros1337/laravel9vue3/docs/sanctum.md

     ],

 <a name="migration-customization"></a>
-#### Настройка миграции
+#### Migration Customization

-Если вы не собираетесь использовать миграции Sanctum по умолчанию, вам следует вызвать метод `Sanctum::ignoreMigrations` в методе `register` вашего класса `App\Providers\AppServiceProvider`. Вы можете экспортировать миграции по умолчанию, выполнив следующую команду: `php artisan vendor:publish --tag=sanctum-migrations`
+If you are not going to use Sanctum's default migrations, you should call the `Sanctum::ignoreMigrations` method in the `register` method of your `App\Providers\AppServiceProvider` class.
+You may export the default migrations by executing the following command: `php artisan vendor:publish --tag=sanctum-migrations`

 <a name="configuration"></a>
-## Конфигурирование
+## Configuration

 <a name="overriding-default-models"></a>
-### Переопределение моделей по умолчанию
+### Overriding Default Models

-Хотя обычно это не требуется, но вы можете расширить модель `PersonalAccessToken`, используемую внутри Sanctum:
+Although not typically required, you are free to extend the `PersonalAccessToken` model used internally by Sanctum:

     use Laravel\Sanctum\PersonalAccessToken as SanctumPersonalAccessToken;